yandex/odyssey/README.md

 multi-tasking primitives (coroutines).

 Each coroutine executed using own stack context and transparently scheduled by `epoll(7)` event-loop logic.
-Each working machinarium thread can handle thousands of executing coroutines.
+Each working Machinarium thread can handle thousands of executing coroutines.

 #### Messaging and Channels